kaalam/document.source/jazz_reference/pages/vision_relations_finder.md

 permalink: vision_relations_finder.html
 ---

+{% include important.html content="This page is outdated.
+See the [the Formal Fields Paper](https://arxiv.org/abs/2007.14075) for an up to date reference on Formal Fields as already implemented in the PoC and currently being implemented in the main Jazz project." %}

 ## Introducing Relations

 The class `Field` is the implementation of the idea of **Formal Fields**.
 For now, we said they are "something like OOP classes", but each of them has a language, Bebop, defined by a set of functions inherited from other fields or extended in Bebop.
 We also mentioned that anything, including a poem in English or a video is Bop source code in some `Field` and may be compiled to bytecode, but we did not explain how that works.